Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Stage I. In Stage I, cancer is found only in the vulva and/or the space between the opening of the rectum and the vagina (called the perineum).
-The lymph glands do not contain cancer and it has not spread to other organs or tissues elsewhere in the body:
+Stage I.Cancer is found only in the vulva or the space between the opening of the rectum and the vagina (perineum).
+The lymph glands do not contain cancer.
+It has not spread to other organs or tissues.

-Stage IA.The tumor is less than or equal to 3/4 inch (2 centimeters) in diameter and has grown no more than 1 millimeter (less than 1/25 inch) into the tissue of the vulva.
-It has not spread to the lymph nodes.
+Stage IA.The tumor is less than or equal to 3/4 inch (2 centimeters) in diameter.
+It has grown no more than 1 millimeter deep (less than 1/25 inch) into the tissue of the vulva.

-Stage IB.
-In Stage IB, cancer is greater than 2 centimeters in diameter or has spread more than 1 millimeter (mm) beneath the surface of the skin.
-The tumor is found only in the vulva and/or the perineum and has not spread to the lymph nodes.
+Stage IB.Thetumor is greater than 2 centimeters in diameter or has spread more than 1 millimeter (mm) beneath the surface of the skin.

-Stage II.The tumor is any size and has spread to adjacent perineal sites such as the lower urethra, lower vagina, or anus, but has not spread to lymph nodes.
+Stage II.The tumor is any size.
+It has spread outside the vulva to nearby sites.
+These can include the lower urethra, lower vagina, or anus.
+But it has not spread to lymph nodes.

-Stage III.
-In stage III, the tumor is any size and has spread to nearby (inguinal or femoral) lymph nodes.
-It may or may not have spread to adjacent site such as the lower urethra, lower vagina, or anus.
+Stage III.The tumor is any size.
+It has spread to one or more nearby (inguinal or femoral) lymph nodes.
+It may or may not have spread to the lower urethra, lower vagina, or anus.

-Stage IIIA.The cancer has spread either to a single lymph node metastasis of up to 5 mm or to one or two lymph nodes metastases that are smaller than 5 mm..
+Stage IIIA.The cancer has spread either to a single lymph node that is at least 5 mm or to one or two lymph nodesthat are smaller than 5 mm.

-Stage IIIB.The cancer has spread to two or more lymph node metastases that are at least 5 mm, or to three or more lymph node metastases that are smaller than 5 mm.
+Stage IIIB.The cancer has spread to two or more lymph node that are at least 5 mm, or to three or more lymph nodes that are smaller than 5 mm.

-Stage IIIC.The cancer has spread to the lymph nodes in the groin, and at least one of the nodes has cancer growing through its outer layer (known as extracapsular spread).
+Stage IIIC.The cancer has spread to lymph nodes in the groin.
+Plus, at least one of the nodes has cancer growing through its outer layer (extracapsular spread).

-Stage IVB.This is the most advanced stage of vulvar cancer, in which the cancer has spread to organs, tissues, and/or lymph nodes further away in the body.
+Stage IVB.This is the most advanced stage of vulvar cancer.
+The cancer has spread to organs, tissues, or lymph nodes further away in your body.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR